Landau gauge ghost propagator and running coupling in SU(2) lattice gauge theory: Details of the computation

 \section{Details of the computation}

 The Monte Carlo (MC) simulations had been carried out at several $\beta$-values between $\beta=2.2$ and $\beta=2.55$ for various lattice sizes $L$.
 Consecutive configurations (considered to be statistically independent) were separated by 100 sweeps, each sweep consisting of one local heatbath update followed by $L/2$ microcanonical updates.
 In \Tab{tab:data_sets} we provide the full information about the field ensembles used in this investigation.
-The corresponding information concerning the gluon propagator has been communicated in \cite{Bornyakov:2009ug}.
+The corresponding results concerning the gluon propagator have been published in \cite{Bornyakov:2009ug}.

-For gauge fixing we employ the $Z(2)$ flip operation as discussed in \cite{Bogolubsky:2005wf,Bogolubsky:2007bw}.
-For completeness we recall the main features.
+The gauge fixing is completed by the $Z(2)$ flip operation as discussed in \cite{Bogolubsky:2005wf,Bogolubsky:2007bw}.
+For the convenience of the reader we briefly recall the main features.
 The method consists in flipping all link variables $U_{x\mu}$ attached and orthogonal to a selected $3d$ plane by multiplying them with $-1 \in Z(2)$.
 Such global flips are equivalent to non-periodic gauge transformations.
 They represent an exact symmetry of the pure gauge action.
-The Polyakov loops in the direction of the chosen links and averaged over the orthogonal $3d$ plane obviously change their sign.
+The Polyakov loops in the direction of the chosen links and averaged over the orthogonal $3d$ plane (base space) obviously change their sign.
 Therefore, the flip operations combine the $2^4$ distinct gauge orbits (or Polyakov loop sectors) related to strictly periodic gauge transformations into a single large gauge orbit.